-Graham, E-J. Religion, material culture and the body in the Roman world.
+Graham, E-J. Reassembling Religion in Roman Italy.
 London and New York, Routledge (under contract).

 Graham, E-J. Mobility impairment.
 In C. Laes (ed).
 A Cultural History of Disability in Antiquity.
 Berg.

 Graham, E-J. Feet of clay: movement, mobility and religious knowledge in the sanctuaries of ancient Italy.
-In J. Veitch and R. Littlechilds (eds).
-Religious Movement and Sensory Experience in the Roman World.
-Routledge, Studies in Roman Space and Urbanism series.
+In E. Angliker and M. A. Fowler (eds).
+Archaeology of Ritual in the Ancient Mediterranean: Recent Finds and Interpretative Approaches.
+Liége, Kernos suppléments.

-Graham, E-J. There and back again: experiencing pilgrimage in Latium during the mid Republic.
-In J. Kuuliala, C. Krötzl and J. Rantala (eds).
+Graham, E-J. Pilgrimage, mobile behaviours and the creation of religious place in early Roman Latium.
+In J. Kuuliala and J. Rantala (eds).
 On the Road: Travels, Pilgrimages and Social Interaction.
-Rome.
+Routledge.

 Graham, E-J. Death's ritual symbolic performance.
 In M. Erasmo (ed.).
 A Cultural History of Death in Antiquity.
 Berg.

 See also Open Research Online for further details of Emma-Jayne Graham’s research publications.